top of page

 CENTRE FOR PROFESSIONAL PRACTICE

 The Team consists of a Service Manager, 2 Team Managers and 4 Advanced Social Work Practitioners who support the Principal Social Work function.
-CPP is supported by a Business Support Officer and a 2 Apprentices.
+CPP is supported by a Support Lead and an Apprentice and 3 Participation Officers who work to the Directorate Wide participation strategy.

 The Team are responsible for managing the audit and quality assurance processes and driving implementation of the Practice Framework within Children’s Services.
 The Service coordinates the training and development needs of practitioners within Children’s Services.
 The Team manage Student Social Work placements and the Assessed and Supported First Year in Social Work arrangements.